Probe into alleged Jussie Smollett attack shifts to whether actor staged incident, source says

 A police source familiar with the investigation into an alleged attack on "Empire" actor Jussie Smollett tells NBC News the probe has shifted into whether the actor paid two men who were questioned in the case to stage an assault.

-The Chicago police spokesman Anthony Guglielmi said, "We can confirm that the information received from the individuals questioned by police earlier in the Empire case has in fact shifted the trajectory of the investigation.
+Chicago police spokesman Anthony Guglielmi said Saturday evening that: "We can confirm that the information received from the individuals questioned by police earlier in the Empire case has in fact shifted the trajectory of the investigation.
 We've reached out to the Empire cast member's attorney to request a follow-up interview."

-An email to an attorney reported to represent Smollett was not immediately answered.
+An email to an attorney reported to represent Smollett was not immediately answered Saturday evening.
+20th Century Fox Television said it had no comment or statement at this time.

 Smollett filed a report with the Chicago Police Department on Jan.
 29 stating that two masked men hurled racist and homophobic slurs before beating him.
 The actor also said his attackers poured what he thought was bleach over him and put a noose around his neck.